-Chapter 1 of Revelation is a severe warning for the church in America.
+Chapter 1 of Revelation is a severe warning for the American Christian.

 That’s the message Francis Chan delivers to Azusa Pacific University students at a chapel service.

 In the first chapter of the Bible’s final book, John sees Jesus in all his glory, and he was terrified to the point of passing out.

 In that meeting, Jesus tells John to take a message to the seven churches in Asia.
 His message to five of those seven was repent, or else.

 Chan told the students in this video, the sins of the churches in Asia and the consequences of failing to repent should strike fear in the hearts of American Christians.
 Jesus tells the churches if they don’t repent, he’ll spit them out, remove them, and wage war against them.

 Chan likened the tone Jesus takes in the chapter to a parent warning a rambunctious son of the consequences of running into the street without looking for traffic– if you don’t pay attention to what I’m saying the consequences could be severe and fatal.